-Healthcare is one of the areas most invested in, and programmes are in place which make up for shortcomings in National Health Services in both Portugal and Poland.
-In 2017, we invested over 1.8 million euros in this area.
+Healthcare is one of the areas we invest the most, and programmes are in place which make up for shortcomings in the National Health Services in both Portugal and Poland.
+In 2018, we invested over 1.8 million euros in this area.

 In Portugal, the “SOS Dentist” Programme aims at helping employees with oral health issues who do not have the financial capacity to bear the entire cost of dental treatments.
-The three editions which have already been held have helped 2,865 employees.
-In 2017, 818 employees completed their treatments.
+After 4 editions, it has helped 3,345 employees.

-Although there has been an improvement in recent years, Portugal is still ranked as one of the countries with moderate severity when it comes to child tooth decay.
-Our “SOS Junior Dentist” Programme for our employees’ children has helped 99 boys and girls between the ages of 7 and 17 to complete their treatments.
+Our “SOS Junior Dentist” Programme for our employees’ children has helped 107 boys and girls between the ages of 7 and 17 to complete their treatments.

-In Poland, our “Let’s Take Care of our Health Together” programme has provided 2,841 employees with free health screenings, accompanied by an educational programme and other activities to keep in shape.
+The “Razem Zadbajmy o Zdrowie” (Let’s Take Care of our Health Together) programme has provided 3,143 employees with free health screenings in 2018, accompanied by an educational programme and other activities to keep in shape.

 In Portugal, we continued the “Scholarship” programme, which is for employees and their children who, despite not having the financial resources, wish to enrol or re-enrol in higher education.
-We attributed 95 scholarships for the 2016/2017 academic year, and 332 scholars have already benefited since the programme was launched.
+We granted 103 scholarships for the 2017/2018 academic year.

 In Portugal, the “Social Emergency Fund”, established since 2011, aims at helping employees with proven financial difficulties or those who are living in an at-risk social or family situation.
 The work carried out with our employees and their families is supported by social workers who ensure an effective, fast and professional response.